Person Centred Validation Skills: Communication that Works

 Workshops are skills-based rather than academic, making learning an easy and fun experience.
 We use film, case studies and ‘real-time’ skills coaching to build confidence and competence in learners.

 What will I gain?

-- The impact of the ageing and sensory loss through the eyes of a person experiencing dementia.
+- The impact of the aging and sensory loss through the eyes of a person experiencing dementia.

-- Person-centred validation verbal and non-verbal skills to develop therapeutic relationships with people experiencing dementia.
+- Person-centered validation verbal and non-verbal skills to develop therapeutic relationships with people experiencing dementia.

 What will I learn?

 - To discuss the basic human psychological needs and goals that motivate the behaviour and language of people experiencing dementia, as described by Kitwood (1997).

 - To explain the impact of a person’s significant life themes and memory has on the experience of dementia (Erikson 1963).

 - To describe the core conditions necessary in establishing a therapeutic relationship (Carl Rogers 1995).

 - To practice person-centered validation skills to facilitate positive interactions with an individual at different stages of dementia